SSlinky/VBA-ExtendedDictionary/README.md

 * Wrapper to get value or default similar to modern languages.

 ## Installation
-Download the cDict.cls file and add it to your project.
+Download the Dictionary.cls file and add it to your project.

 ## Documentation
 [Read the docs](https://sslinky.github.io/VBA-ExtendedDictionary/#/) for usage and examples.